carnageiron/raytracing/README.md

 # raytracing
-listing 27 needs to be done
+listing 39 needs to be done

-listing 28 already done
+##do not skip any listings!!!!!!!!

-11:11pm
+9:53pm

 logging off